risk-first/website/overview/Quick-Summary.md

 For example:

- - If we do a [Code Review](../practices/Review.md), we are partly trying to minimise the risks of bugs slipping through into production, and also manage the [Key Person Risk](../risks/Scarcity-Risk.md#staff-risk) of knowledge not being widely-enough shared.
+ - If we do a [Code Review](../practices/Review.md), we are partly trying to minimise the risks of bugs slipping through into production and also manage the [Key Person Risk](../risks/Scarcity-Risk.md#staff-risk) of knowledge not being widely-enough shared.
- - If we write [Unit Tests](../practices/Testing.md), we’re addressing the risk of bugs going to production, but we’re also mitigating against the risk of _regression_, and future changes breaking our existing functionality.
+ - If we write [Unit Tests](../practices/Testing.md), we’re addressing the risk of bugs going to production.
+We’re also mitigating against the risk of _regression_ and future changes breaking our existing functionality.
- - If we enter into a [contract with a supplier](../practices/Contracts.md), we are mitigating the risk of the supplier vanishing and leaving us exposed.
-With the contract in place, we have legal recourse against this risk.
+ - If we enter into a [contract with a supplier](../practices/Contracts.md) then we are mitigating the risk of the supplier vanishing and leaving us exposed.
+With the contract in place we have legal recourse against this risk.

 From the above examples, it's clear that **different tools are appropriate for managing different types of risks.**

 ## 5. Different Methodologies are for Different Risk Profiles

 In the same way that our tools and techniques are appropriate for dealing with different risks, the same is true of the methodologies we use on our projects.
-We can use a Risk-First approach to examine the different methodologies, and see which risks they address.
+We can use a Risk-First approach to examine the different methodologies and see which risks they address.

 For example:

 - **Agile** methodologies prioritise the risk that requirements capture is complicated, error-prone and that requirements change easily.
-- **Waterfall** takes the view that development effort is an expensive risk, and that we should build plans up-front to avoid re-work.
+- **Waterfall** takes the view that development effort is an expensive risk and that we should build plans up-front to avoid re-work.
-- **Lean** takes the view that risk lies in incomplete work and wasted work, and aims to minimise that.
+- **Lean** takes the view that risk lies in incomplete work and wasted work and aims to minimise that.

 Although many developers have a methodology-of-choice, the argument here is that there are trade-offs with all of these choices.